cucumber/docs/content/docs/bdd/who-does-what.md

 - Make the product remarkable
 - Provide more value to your customers

-`As a` describes the role of the people/users being served by the feature.

-`I want` is a one sentence explanation of what the Feature is expected to do.

-So, those three lines cover Why, Who, and What.
+So, those three lines cover Who, What and Why.
 Then, the document gets into the “How” with scenarios.

 # Scenarios